 AS400 software is also known as System i, iSeries, and Application System 400.
 The application server is commonly known as AS400, and it is a mid-range server designed by IBM, for small, medium, and large enterprises.

-IBMi vs AS400: Why these both cannot be compared?
+IBMi vs AS400: Why both cannot be compared?

 IBM introduced the AS400 software or application server/400 in the year 1988.
 The intention behind it to cover the mid-range computer system primarily for small and medium-sized businesses.
 At that time, it came to its operating system, i.e., OS/400.

 In the past three decades, the AS400 software evolved multiple times.
-First, it became the iSeries and eventually renamed as “System i.”
+First, it became the iSeries and was eventually renamed “System i.”
 So, now the machine is referred to as IBM iSeries, which means it is one of the latest avatars of the original AS400.
-Currently, the setup is known as “IBM Power Systems,” known as “Power Series.”
+Currently, the setup is known as “IBM Power Systems” and “Power Series.”

 The operating system for Power Series is IBM I, and it’s the grandchild of OS/400, which went through many iterations.
 In a nutshell, AS400 software is the physical server from the 1980s, and IBM i is the latest OS for Power Systems, i.e. today’s version of AS400.